Mitigating and Evaluating Static Bias of Action Representations in the Background and the Foreground: The Technique

-The rationale for keeping the video label unchanged after augmentation is that the static video contains no motion and should not contribute to the action label.
-This setting of \sysname{} can be intuitively understood as randomly permuting the labels of the static video, so that the network is forced to ignore the correlation between static cues and actions.
+The rationale for keeping the video label unchanged after augmentation is that the static video contains no motion and does not affects the motion patterns in the mixed video, thus it should not contribute to the action label.
+This setting of \sysname{} can be intuitively understood as randomly permuting the labels of the static video, so that the network is forced to ignore the correlations between the static cues in the biased frames and actions.

-\textbf{Training With Augmented Videos.} We apply \sysname{} to each video with a predefined probability $P_{\text{aug}}$.
+\textbf{Training with Augmented Videos.} We apply \sysname{} to each video with a predefined probability $P_{\text{aug}}$.